Sergiy Petlyuk / / Сергій Петлюк

 Video installation

-Videos of nude people are projected on the military uniforms scattered all over the gallery.
-People talk to each other, although their dialogues consist of merely proclaiming chess moves.
+Videos of naked people are projected onto military uniforms scattered throughout the gallery.
+The projected people talk to each other, though their dialogues are reduced to the mere utterance of chess moves.